 - Before getting out of bed, sitting up, talking, drinking water, etc.

 - After getting at least four hours of continuous sleep

 Again, since it’s such a slight shift in temperature, your readings could be less accurate for reasons such as being ill, having large fluctuations in the amount of sleep you’re getting each night, and even drinking alcohol the night before.
 If you get an “outlier” reading on a given day for a reason such as these, and your temperature goes back to your normal range the following day, it is typically advised to simply disregard that one reading.

-However, I will say that I have personally found that even with slight fluctuations such as these, I still have a noticeable temperature shift each month.
+However, it is definitely possible to still have a noticeable temperature shift each month even with slight fluctuations such as these.
 Try to stay consistent with your lifestyle and sleep patterns while using the BBT method, but don’t stress too much if you have fluctuations here and there.

 Using your cycle tracking app (or other preferred method of tracking), you should record your BBT each day of the month in a line graph format.
 (Cycle tracking apps will chart the temperatures on a line graph for you if you just enter your daily temperatures.)
 The temperatures themselves are not as important as the presence of a temperature shift, which is thought to occur just after ovulation.

 During your follicular phase (the time between the first day of your period and ovulation), your BBT is relatively on the lower end.
 Then, 1-3 days after ovulation, your temperature elevates and stays elevated throughout the rest of your cycle.
 This creates two visibly-noticeable temperature phases (a lower pre-ovulatory phase and a higher post-ovulatory phase), also known as a biphasic pattern.